CalculatedContent/WeightWatcher/README.md

 Here is an example of the **Weighted Alpha** capacity metric for all the current pretrained VGG models.

 ![alt text](https://github.com/CalculatedContent/PredictingTestAccuracies/blob/master/img/vgg-w_alphas.png)

+This can be reppduced with the [Demo Notebook](https://github.com/CalculatedContent/WeightWatcher/blob/master/WeightWatcher-VGG.ipynb)

 Notice: we *did not peek* at the ImageNet test data to build this plot.